erikayi/twittwit/README.md

         ![Image of My Followings](Images/my_following.png)

-# Second, this is my research for discovering Top 5 Tweets and Bottom 5 Tweets for K-pop artists and J-pop artists.
+## Summary analysis from my research for discovering Top 5 and Bottom 5 Tweets for K-pop and J-pop artists:

-## Summary Analysis From Seven Musicians/Artists' Tweets:

-* Overall, we find the latest popular tweets and the least popular tweets.
-And, discover which tweets engage the most audiences on Twitter.
+* Find out about the latest popular tweets for those seven artists.

+* Researched which of the tweets are the most engaging on Twitter.

-* However, because of a hashtag, there are some unrelated tweets or tweets in another language included in the search results.
+* Because of the hashtag, unrelated tweets are included in the search results.
+For example, selfies, photographs, another advertisement, and other subjects that we can name can also include in the search results.

-* Most of the least popular tweets (Tweets with 0 Popularity Count) are Retweets from another user.
-However, there are some exceptions in each one of the notebooks.
-Not all of them are Retweets.
+* Discovered that the least popular tweets, which are the tweets with 0 popularity count, are mostly Retweets from another user on Twitter.

+* Although, there are some exceptions that not all of the least popular tweets are retweets.

-* In summary, the popular tweets are mostly teasers, the music video-making process, and the new album's advertisements.
+* Find out that the popular tweets are mostly teasers, the music video-making process, and the new album's advertisements.
-    - There are exceptions in those top tweets.
-    - Some top tweets have a text with the artist's name and the song's title; however, they have included their photographs or texts that are not related to the artist's name or the song's title.
-    - The tweets themselves can talk about a completely different subject, not the idol groups, the artists, or the songs.
-    - Some popular or the least popular tweets talk about a random subject when the hashtag relates to weather or other things.
-For example, there is a tweet that talks about weather for the search term RAIN.

 # BTS Tweet Scraping